-The most common funding instruments for start-ups and spin-outs in the seed capital stage are oriented towards the development of a launching product and to make it sustainable in the market.
+The most common funding instruments for start-ups and spin-outs in the seed capital stage are oriented towards the development of a launching product and to its sustainability in the market.
 The main goal at this point is to overcome the well-known “valley of death” and expanding financing options towards :

 - Venture capital: through professional companies, funds and investors.

-- Crowdfunding: with modalities such as equity crowdfunding where investors contribute with capital and receive back a share in the company.
+- Crowdfunding: with modalities such as equity crowdfunding where investors contribute with capital and receive back a company share.